Tasmanian pharmacist immunisation program guidelines

 Please note that evidence of completion of the above self-audits may be requested by the DoH at any time.

-Changes to authorised immuniser requirements in 2024
+Changes to Authorised Immuniser requirements in 2024

 The Tasmanian Authorised Pharmacist Immuniser Application Guidelines outline the process for pharmacists to apply for and renew immuniser authorisation in Tasmania.
 For further detail, including the minimum requirements to authorise with the department, please refer to those guidelines.